Everybody Has a Plan

 Time Out says

 Hats off to Viggo Mortensen.
-The actor pulls off playing identical twins in this Argentinian thriller – which never quite lives up to his talents.
+He pulls off playing identical twins in this Argentinian thriller, which never quite lives up to his talents.
 A lesser actor would make the whole thing look gimmicky.
 Not Mortensen, who’s fierce, totally immersed and utterly convincing as both brothers.
-One, Agustín, is a respectable, cashmere-cardy-wearing doctor in Buenos Aires.
-His brother, Pedro, still lives on one of the maze of islands where they grew up – a wild-west, back-of-beyond place of outlaws and rough justice.
-Pedro is messed up in a two-bit kidnap that goes wrong, and his hacking cough tells us he’s not long for this world.
-Out of the blue, he visits his brother in the city.
-Does he want a cure?
-Or to be put out of his misery?
+Agustín is a doctor in new-man cashmere living in Buenos Aires.
+His shady brother Pedro still lives on one of the maze of islands where they grew up – a wild west, back-of-beyond place.
+Sick with cancer and implicated in a botched kidnap, Pedro pays an out-of-the-blue visit to his brother in the city.

-Mortensen, although born in New York, spent part of his childhood in Buenos Aires and looks completely at ease.
-Not so the film.
-It sprawls into a kind of swamp-noir as Agustín returns to his childhood home, alone (thankfully: because when the twins appear together you can’t help but be distracted, looking for the body double).
-He’s pretending to be Pedro, which throws up some tense scenes.
-Why does the man in the local shop look like he wants to kill him?
+Mortensen, although born in New York, spent part of his childhood in Buenos Aires and looks totally in his element acting in Spanish.
+The film is less at ease.
+It sprawls into a kind of swamp-noir as Agustín returns to his childhood home alone.
+He’s pretending to be Pedro, which throws up some tense scenes: the locals can see he’s acting strangely.
+Do they suspect?
 But the story doesn’t add up.
-Why is he leaving his cosy, middle-class life?
-Once he realises the trouble Pedro is in, why doesn’t he scarper?
-Still, this film offers hope to aspiring filmmakers everywhere.
-First-time director Ana Piterbarg approached Mortensen at a sports club in Buenos Aires.
-The rest is history.
+Why is Agustín leaving his cosy, middle-class life?
+Once he realises the trouble Pedro is mixed up in, why doesn’t he scarper?
+Disappointing.